 Fund balance is created when there is money left at the end of the fiscal year, either by the district spending less than budgeted or receiving more revenue than anticipated.
 An “unassigned” fund balance provides monies that can be used for a variety of needs, unlike reserve funds, which are targeted for specific purposes.
 While recommendations from within the financial industry often suggest that an organization should have an unassigned fund balance of between 5 and 10 percent of their total annual budget, New York state limits school districts’ fund balances to 4 percent.

-South Colonie plans to allocate $3,860,000 from its fund balance and reserves to lower the total tax levy and reduce the tax impact on district residents in the coming year.
+South Colonie plans to allocate $3,785,000 from its fund balance and $250,000 from its reserves to lower the total tax levy and reduce the tax impact on district residents in the coming year.

 New York State’s School Tax Relief Program, or STAR, provides partial school property tax savings to eligible homeowners.
 Most New Yorkers who own and live in their homes are eligible for STAR savings on their primary residences.
 Because the STAR program is not a district program, taxpayers STAR savings are not factored into a school budget.